 In instances where implants are being placed in the upper jaw, they can affect the sinus cavities.
 This can be corrected, however, with sinus augmentation surgery or a sinus “lift.”
 Patients with poor immune systems should watch for signs of infection following dental implantation.
 It is important to follow post-operative instructions in order to decrease the chances of these dental implants risks.

 In addition to long-term dental implants risks, there are side effects that patients may experience immediately after surgery.
 Because dental implant surgery is an invasive procedure, swelling of the gums is possible.
 This typically lessens in about 3 days.

 There are some factors that place individuals at particular risk for the complications mentioned .
 Individuals who smoke or drink are at an increased risk of infection both during and after the procedure.
 In addition, both of these habits can adversely affect healing time, which can delay the placement of restorations.
-If your are a smoker or there are problems positioning your dental implant, your dentist may recommend a bridge or partial denture rather than a dental implant, rather than risk a failed dental implant.
+If your are a smoker or there are problems positioning your dental implant, Dr. Woods may recommend a bridge or partial denture rather than a dental implant, rather than risk a failed dental implant.